samsaara/yelp-analysis/README.md

 * head to `http://localhost:8888/tree/yelp/` for browsing through the scripts
 * open `yelp-data-anaysis-presentation.ipynb` in that directory to play with the code.
 It won't write anything to disk.
-  * Open it with nbviewer [here](https://nbviewer.jupyter.org/github/vaddina/yelp-analysis/blob/docker/yelp-data-anaysis-presentation.ipynb) in case it's not rendering correctly on github.
+  * To check it out, open it with nbviewer [here](https://nbviewer.jupyter.org/github/vaddina/yelp-analysis/blob/docker/yelp-data-anaysis-presentation.ipynb) (in _READ_ONLY_ mode) in case it's not rendering correctly on github.

 * Change the default kernel to `Python 3` as shown below.